www-splitcells-net/net.splitcells.network/doc/guidelines/code.md

    1. Configuration commands start with "config.".
 ## Echoing/Logging
-   1. There is a difference between echoing/logging and debugging Debugging should be done by command specific methods (i.e. Using "set -x" for bash scripts or passing output verbosity options to programs).
+   1. There is a difference between echoing/logging and debugging Debugging should be done by command specific methods.
+      (i.e. Using "set -x" for bash scripts or passing output verbosity options to programs).
    1. There are only the echo/log levels stdout and stderr.
    1. If everything works and the task is completed, nothing should be written to stderr.